 Now that you have decided to spend Thanksgiving in Europe, where should you go?
 While I am not against visiting a colder place with fewer daylight hours such as in Scandinavia and the Baltic countries, I advise sticking with big cities that are natural hubs along with countries in the southern third of Europe.
 That way you will have more to do, reasonable weather, and there is less risk of tourist attractions having closed for the winter.

 Pay attention to the exchange rate to make the most of your vacation to Europe.
 If you are saving and spending US dollars in a foreign country you have to consider the strength or weakness of the dollar.
-Fortunately the dollar has been a very strong currency as of 2018 and 2019 (any beyond?) so you’ll get more for your dollar when compared with the Euro.
-Look up EUR online (opens in a new tab)”>the latest rates for USD->EUR online to follow the trends and convert the cost of your trip into your own currency.
+Fortunately the dollar has been a very strong currency as of 2018 and 2019 (2020 and beyond looks a bit weaker) so you’ll get more for your dollar when compared with the Euro.
+Look up the value of the EUR exchange rate on XE online to follow the trends and convert the cost of your trip into your own currency.

 Remember that not all countries use Euro as money in Europe.
 Many countries such as the U.K. (England, Scotland, Wales, and Northern Ireland – not the Republic of Ireland who are in the EU and use the Euro), the Nordic countries (Norway, Denmark, Sweden, Finland, Iceland), and many Eastern European countries (e.g. Poland, Czech Republic, Bulgaria) still have their own currency.
 Regardless when the U.S. dollar is strong that typically means the other currencies (except perhaps the Swiss Franc in Switzerland) are a better value.